Andrée Löfholm, C., Olsson, T. M., & Sundell, K. (2019).

 Summary:

-This study assessed the efficacy of Multifunctional Treatment in Residential and Community Settings (MultifunC).
-Measures utilized include the Youth Self-Report, the Adolescent Drug Abuse Diagnosis (ADAD) instrument and the Self-Report Delinquency Scale (SRD).
+The purpose of the study was to assess the efficacy of Multifunctional Treatment in Residential and Community Settings (MultifunC).
+Measures utilized include the Youth Self-Report and the Self-Report Delinquency Scale (SRD).
 Participants were placed in either MultifunC or treatment as usual (TAU).
-Results indicated that after 24 months, this first evaluation of MultifunC demonstrated that youth participating in MultifunC had a reduced need for residential care in a locked setting as well as out-of-home placement in general compared to youth in the TAU group.
+Results indicate that after 24 months, youth participating in MultifunC had a reduced need for residential care in a locked setting as well as out-of-home placement in general compared to youth in the TAU group.
 The economic analysis found MultifunC to be a cost-effective alternative to TAU due to the reduced need of residential care in locked settings.
 There were no significant effects on reoffending or psychiatric care.
-Limitations include the lack of randomization, small sample size, and selection bias.
+Limitations include the lack of randomization, small sample size, and reliance on self-reported data.